SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 !!! caution Current limitations
     Please use the long commit ID in the commit ID field in the add-on descriptor file currently, if you are using the short commit ID the build process will fail.
     To retrieve the long commit id, go into the Manage Software Components app, navigate to the branch, select the commit in the list of commits, field "Long Commit ID" becomes available.
-    This issue is planned to be resolveed ABAP Environment release 2105.
+    This issue is planned to be resolved ABAP Environment release 2105.
-    Transported TABU entries of client-independent system tables are currently not reflected in the object list during add-on build.
-With ABAP Environment release 2105 it is planned that this is supported.
-    Besides that, deletion of TABU is currently not supported via add-on delivery.

 ## Introduction